gloria-daemonia/terraform-aws-image-builder-instance-profile/README.md

-# terraform-aws-image-builder-instance-profile
+# AWS ImageBuilder Instance Profile Terraform module
-Terraform module which creates an IAM role and an Instance Profile for AWS ImageBuilder
+Terraform module which creates an IAM role and an Instance Profile for AWS ImageBuilder.